 The Futility Closet podcast is a weekly show featuring forgotten stories from the pages of history.
 Join us each Monday for surprising and curious tales from the past and to challenge yourself with our lateral thinking puzzles.

-We’ll also address some Indian uncles and puzzle over a gruesome hike.
+We’ll also learn about mudlarking and puzzle over a chicken-killing Dane.

-We’ll also salute some confusing flags and puzzle over an extraterrestrial musician.
+We’ll also dazzle some computers and puzzle over some patriotic highways.

 In 1848, five years before Japan opened its closed society to the West, a lone American in a whaleboat landed on the country’s northern shore, drawn only by a sense of mystery and a love of adventure.
 In this week’s episode of the Futility Closet podcast we’ll follow Ranald MacDonald as he travels the length of Japan toward a destiny that will transform the country.

 We’ll also remember a Soviet hero and puzzle over some security-conscious neighbors.